andresaponte22/employee-tracker/README.md

 - [Contact Information](#contact-information)

 ### Description
 Employee Tracker is a node.js app that lets the heads of a company track their employees through a SQL database.
 The database holds employee information such as first name, last name, role, and who manages them.
-There is also department data and role data.
+There is also department data and role data./n

 ![main menu](https://i.imgur.com/NNwJUbx.png)

 ### Installation